-|I was a tall, shy kid that became interested in music at the age of 13 when my older brother (Ed) took me to a few "live" concerts...
+|Les was a tall, shy kid that became interested in music at the age of 13 when his older brother (Ed) took him to a few "live" concerts...
 Louis Armstrong and Wilf Carter were the most memorable.
-And, after seeing a Wilf Carter concert in 1951, I took my older brother's hand-me-down guitar and learned to play and yodel in the confines of my bedroom.|
+After seeing a Wilf Carter concert in 1951, Les took his older brother's hand-me-down guitar and learned to play and yodel in the confines of his bedroom.|

-I was very shy and becoming interested in girls... but I really
+|Les relates "I was very shy and becoming

 I remember going to bed with my radio, listening to songs and dreaming

 it was me singing in front of the whole school in the auditorium.
 And

 the girls were all coming around wanting to get to know me...
 I really

 looked forward to bedtime.
 Today, I firmly believe that you can dream

 your way into reality...that is, if you dream long enough and hard

 The first band members were Les Vogt - vocals and guitar, Larry Tillyer - guitar,